ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    routed fraudulently to an attacker's systems may be an attractive prospect.
 Deployment of [RFC4033] is advisable if this is a concern.

-   The verification mechanism presented in {#verifying-external- destinations} is currently not mandatory ("MUST") but strongly recommended ("SHOULD").
+   The verification mechanism presented in Section 7.1 is currently not mandatory ("MUST") but strongly recommended ("SHOULD").
 It is possible that it would be elevated to a "MUST" by later security review.

 12.6.
 Secure Protocols